 Despite the different shapes, all forms of the normal distribution have the following characteristic properties.

-- They’re all symmetric.
-The normal distribution cannot model skewed distributions.
+- They’re all unimodal, symmetric bell curves.
+The Gaussian distribution cannot model skewed distributions.

 - The mean, median, and mode are all equal.